-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY suggests a revision to the definition of "business" to provide harmonization with other states. suggestion to modify the definition of "business" to harmonize with other states, that suggestion is inconsistent with the statute, which already defines "business."
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY already defines "business."
 The Agency cannot implement regulations that alter or amend a statute or enlarge or impair its scope.
 The Agency seeks to harmonize with other privacy laws, but only to the extent that doing so is consistent with, and furthers the intent and purposes of, the CCPA.
 737. Clarify whether, if a California resident is not physically in California when data is collected, that information is exempt from CCPA.
 Other portions of the regulations seem to intimate that merely being "domiciled" in California would subject the data to CCPA.
 What if that same "domiciled" person spends long periods of time in another state-is all their data subject to CCPA, or does it only apply to data generated when the consumer was physically present in the state?
 No change has been made in response to this comment.
 The statute is reasonably clear.
 The CCPA defines "consumer" as "a natural person who is a California resident, as defined in Section 17014 of Title 18 of the California Code of Regulations" (see Civ.
 Code § 1798.140(i).
-The CCPA also makes clear that the obligations it imposes upon businesses shall not restrict a business's ability to "collect, sell, or share a consumer's personal information if every aspect of that commercial conduct takes place wholly outside of California if the business collected that information while the consumer was outside of California, no part of the sale of the consumer's personal information collected while the consumer was in California is sold.
+The CCPA also makes clear that the obligations it imposes upon businesses shall not restrict a business's ability to "collect, sell, or share a consumer's personal information if every aspect of that commercial conduct takes place wholly outside of California if the business collected that information while the consumer was outside of California, no part of the sale of the consumer's personal information occurred in California, and no personal information collected while the consumer was in California is sold.
 This paragraph shall not prohibit a business from storing, including on a device, personal information about a consumer when the consumer is in California and then collecting that personal information when the consumer and stored personal information is outside of California."
 Civ.
 Code § 1798.145(a)(7).
 To the extent that the commenter seeks additional clarity, it appears to raise specific legal questions that would require a fact-specific determination.
 The commenter should consult with an attorney who is aware of all pertinent facts and relevant compliance concerns.
 W32-12 W58-29 0349-0350 0607 738.
-The Agency should keep the benefits of data-driven advertising in mind as it updates the proposed regulations No change has been made in response to this comment, which is an observation rather than a specific objection or recommendation regarding the regulations.
-The comment does not provide sufficient W44-34 0461
+The Agency should keep the benefits of data-driven advertising in mind as it updates the proposed regulations implementing the CPRA.
+Overly broad No change has been made in response to this comment, which is an observation rather than a specific objection or recommendation regarding the regulations.
+The comment does not provide sufficient specificity for the Agency to make any modifications to the text.
+In drafting the regulations, the Agency considered the impact on W44-34 0461